KristjanESPERANTO/MagicMirror-3rd-Party-Modules/pipeline-refactor-roadmap.md

 ## Next Concrete Steps

-1. Create issues for P1.3 and P5.1 and assign initial owners.
+1. Create an issue for P5.1 and assign an initial owner.
-2. Prepare a small sample dataset to validate the staging files while we work on schema validation.
+2. Prepare a small sample dataset to validate the staging files against the new schemas.
+3. File follow-up issues for P1.5 and P1.6 (final artifact schemas + shared definitions) and slot them after P5.1.

 Feel free to adjust priorities, rename tasks, or add new items.
 This roadmap is meant to stay alive—update it as soon as we learn something new during implementation.